A True & Exact History

 A True & Exact History was completed at the University of Iowa Center for the Book in Spring 2018 in an edition of 25 copies with the generous support of the Caxton Club.
 The poem is handset in Elizabeth Roman and the running heads and folios are handset in Van Dijck.
 Images lifted from Ligon’s botanical drawings, architectural plans, and topological map of the island of Barbados were reproduced in polymer.
 The book is entirely letterpress-printed on Lettra Ecru paper and housed in a handmade clamshell box.

 A True & Exact History was first exhibited in Nassau, The Bahamas, at the National Art Gallery of The Bahamas in “We Suffer to Remain”, a 2018 exhibition in collaboration with the British Arts Council.
-To mark its finassage, the poem was reimagined as a sound piece using eleven speakers to represent the eleven separate parishes of the island.
+To mark its finassage, the poem was reimagined as a performance using eleven speakers to represent the eleven separate parishes of the island.
 These voices—an ex-pat, an immigrant, an undocumented island resident, an island citizen, an African slave, an historian, a colonial slave master, an indigenous person of the Caribbean, the Edenic island, the colonized island, and the free nation—inhabited and exchanged the threads of these dispersed narratives in front of the grid of the book pages mounted on the gallery wall.
 The artist book has since been exhibited in Barbados at Fresh Milk; in Trinidad at Granderson Lab and at Alice Yard in collaboration with Toofprints; and in Iowa City at the University of Iowa Center for the Book’s KK Merker Gallery.
-Performances of A True & Exact History will take place in Spring 2019 at the University of The Bahamas and also at What Happens: An Evening of Poets Theater at the University of Iowa.
+Multiple performances of A True & Exact History have taken place, including at What Happens: An Evening of Poets Theater at the University of Iowa.

 Photographs courtesy Dominic Duncombe/Stop Motion Productions